 If this is not possible, you can store them dry, in their pots or in paper bags, in a cool, dry environment.

-All types are tender perennials.
+The Pelargoniums (common garden geraniums) are tender perennials.
 They will often live through a zone 9a winter if planted in a protected spot.
 In zones 9b-11 they will return year after year and grow into 5 foot tall bushes.

 The true Geranium is hardy into zone 5.
 Its flowers are not quite as showy as the Pelargonoum's and they don't come in as wide a range of colors.
 There are small varieties like 'Biokovo' as well as very large types.